 Princeton is a somewhat small city located in the state of Illinois.
 With a population of 7,594 people and three constituent neighborhoods, Princeton is the 262nd largest community in Illinois.

-Princeton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Princeton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Princeton who work in office and administrative support (16.56%), management occupations (9.73%), and sales jobs (9.37%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Princeton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Princeton is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Princeton who work in office and administrative support (14.29%), management occupations (10.36%), and sales jobs (7.70%).

 The people who call Princeton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Princeton residents report their race to be White, followed by Asian.
 Important ancestries of people in Princeton include Irish, English, Swedish, and Polish.

 The most common language spoken in Princeton is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Tagalog.